NisharAhamedB/freshersbatch-oct16/README.txt

-The folder consists of all the assignments.
+The folder consists of all the assignments init.
 Done by Nishar